-The Company's cash and cash equivalents are held in large Canadian and Mexican financial institutions.
+The Company's cash are held in large Canadian and Mexican financial institutions.
 The Company's accounts receivable consists primarily of sales tax due from the federal government of Canada.
 The Company is exposed to credit risks through its accounts receivable.

-To mitigate exposure to credit risk on cash and cash equivalents, the Company has established policies to limit the concentration of credit risk with any given banking institution where the funds are held, to ensure counterparties demonstrate minimum acceptable credit risk worthiness and ensure liquidity of available funds.
+To mitigate exposure to credit risk on cash, the Company has established policies to limit the concentration of credit risk with any given banking institution where the funds are held, to ensure counterparties demonstrate minimum acceptable credit risk worthiness and ensure liquidity of available funds.

-As at December 31, 2022, the Company's maximum exposure to credit risk is the carrying value of its cash and cash equivalents and accounts receivable.
+As at December 31, 2023, the Company's maximum exposure to credit risk is the carrying value of its cash and accounts receivable.